smartdevicelink/sdl_evolution/proposals/NNNN-New-vehicle-data-WindowStatus.md

 ## Introduction

-This proposal is to add new vehicle data `WindowStatus` to know position of windows in a vehicle.
+This proposal is to add new vehicle data `WindowStatus` to know the position of windows in a vehicle.

 ## Motivation

 In order to partner with more diverse app partners, we need to provide additional sets of vehicle data items through SDL.
 This goes in line with commitment to enhance SDL with even richer vehicle data content.
-Position of window is a useful information for micro weather apps, it tells the app if window is open and at what postion.
+The position of windows is useful information for micro weather apps; it tells the app if a window is open and at what position.

 ## Proposed Solution